Irish Moss Seaweed; What are the Benefits?

 As a source of potassium chloride (CIK), Irish Moss seaweed helps to break down mucous, and dissolve phlegm and catarrhs which helps in reducing inflammation experienced in the mucous membrane.

 If you are suffering from congestion, Irish Moss is a very effective natural expectorant.
+When coupled with Elderberry Syrup you have an ancient natural remedy that has been relied upon for generations.

 Combining Irish Moss Seaweed with Other Seaweeds